rohanmalhotra4622/Python_Programming_Freestyle_Project/README.md

 Create a bar chart of the volatility of the stocks and color the  most and least volatile stocks differently from the rest.
 This is done based on the std_dev series that was extracted from stats.

 Create a pie chart displaying the values of stocks owned in percentage terms.
 I also made the pie pieces explode to better visualize the data.

 Create subplots of line graphs based on 'pct_changes' to show volatility over time.
 The sub plots are important because if we have more than two stocks, the graph will be very cluttered.
 I have kept the axis to be of the same magnitude to better make sense of the visualizations.

-There is also a Bar chart displaying the correlations of all the stocks to the SP500 and the stock with the lowest correlation is colored differently.
+There is also a Bar chart displaying the correlations of all the stocks to the SP500 and each other.

 Finally, the DataFrames created are also saved as .csv files in the same location where the code is located.
 This will help the user if they want to look at the raw data.